temporalio/documentation/docs-src/go/chapter-durable-execution/retrieve-event-history.md

 **Local dev server**

-If you have been following along with the earlier chapters of this guide, your Workflow Id might be something like "backgroundcheck_workflow".
+If you have been following along with the earlier chapters of this guide, your Workflow Id might be something like `backgroundcheck_workflow`.

 ```shell
 temporal workflow show \